jniemann66/ferocious/readme.md

 ![Linear Phase vs Minimum Phase](https://github.com/jniemann66/ferocious/blob/master/LinearPhaseVsMinPhase.JPG)

 **Double-Precision** Causes all processing calculations to be performed in 64-bit double-precision.
 (By default, 32-bit single precision is used).
+Please note that double-precision may decrease processing speed slightly.